hungson175/PageTemplateRecommendation/README.md

 #### Start a Conversation
 - **Endpoint**: `GET /start-conversation`
 - **Method**: GET
 - **Description**: Initiates a new conversation, clearing any existing chat history.
+- Should always be called first, or to reset the conversation

 **Example Request**:
 ```plaintext